 Law Schools each year accept applicants from every undergraduate major or program of study.
 Courses in math and the natural sciences provide excellent avenues to a law school education, as do those in the humanities and social sciences.
-The Political Science Department offers a Pre-Law concentration and the Business School has a Legal Studies second major.

 Law schools encourage students to gain proficiency in the three basic areas: